TeMU-BSC/Embeddings/README.md

 ## Corpora used

-* Scielo Full-Text in Spanish: We retrieved all the full-text available in Scielo.org (until December/2018) and processed them into sentences.
+* **Scielo Full-Text in Spanish**: We retrieved all the full-text available in Scielo.org (until December/2018) and processed them into sentences.
 Scielo.org node contains all Spanish articles, thus includes Latin and European Spanish.
   * Sentences: ?
   * Tokens: ?
-* Wikipedia Health: We retrieved all articles from the following Wikipedia categories: Pharmacology, Pharmacy, Medicine and Biology.
+* **Wikipedia Health**: We retrieved all articles from the following Wikipedia categories: Pharmacology, Pharmacy, Medicine and Biology.
 Data were retrieved during December/2018.
   * Sentences: ?
   * Tokens: ?
-* Scielo + Wikipedia Health: We concatenated the previous two corpora.
+* **Scielo + Wikipedia Health**: We concatenated the previous two corpora.

 ## Preprocessing Step

 1) Removing not Spanish sentences by [Lingua] (https://github.com/pemistahl/lingua) library.
-But because it does not work with high accuracy for Spanish langugae, we used a reversed way by removing English, German, French, Dutch and Danish sentences from our retrieved Spanish corpora.
+	- Because it does not work with a high accuracy for Spanish language, we used a reversed way by removing English, German, French, Dutch and Danish sentences from our retrieved Spanish corpora.

 2) Sentence spliting and tokenizing by [Freeling](http://nlp.lsi.upc.edu/freeling/) toolkit.
-    **FREELING** (Padro and Stanilovsky, 2012) is a C++ library providing language analysis functionalities  (Morphological Analysis, Named Entity Detection, PoS-Tagging, Parsing, Word Sense Disambiguation, Semantic Role Labelling, so forth) for a variety of languages.
+   - **Freeling** (Padro and Stanilovsky, 2012) is a C++ library providing language analysis functionalities  (Morphological Analysis, Named Entity Detection, PoS-Tagging, Parsing, Word Sense Disambiguation, Semantic Role Labelling, so forth) for a variety of languages.

 3) Final pre-processing by [Indra-Indexer](https://github.com/Lambda-3/Indraindexer) toolkit.
-    1) Seperating punctuations from tokens.
+   - Separating punctuations from tokens.
-    2) Replaceing numbers for the place holder -> "<NUMBER>".
+   - Replacing numbers for the place holder `<NUMBER>`.
-    3) Setting a minimum acceptable token size to 1.
+   - Setting a minimum acceptable token size to 1.
-    4) Setting a maximum acceptable token size to 100.
+   - Setting a maximum acceptable token size to 100.
-    5) Applying lowercase the tokens (we generated both Cased and Uncased version).
+   - Applying lowercase the tokens (we generated both Cased and Uncased version).

 ## Embeddings generated